100 Notable alumni of

 -

-Primo Michele Levi was a Jewish-Italian chemist, partisan, writer, and Holocaust survivor.
+Primo Michele Levi was a Jewish Italian chemist, partisan, Holocaust survivor and writer.
 He was the author of several books, collections of short stories, essays, poems and one novel.
-His best-known works include If This Is a Man (1947, published as Survival in Auschwitz in the United States), his account of the year he spent as a prisoner in the Auschwitz concentration camp in Nazi-occupied Poland, and The Periodic Table (1975), a collection of mostly autobiographical short stories, each named after a chemical element which plays a role in each story, which the Royal Institution named the best science book ever written.
+His best-known works include: If This Is a Man (Se questo è un uomo, 1947, published as Survival in Auschwitz in the United States), his account of the year he spent as a prisoner in the Auschwitz concentration camp in Nazi-occupied Poland; and The Periodic Table (1975), a collection of mostly autobiographical short stories, each named after a chemical element which plays a role in each story, which the Royal Institution named the best science book ever written.

 -